Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: Case Study: Physically Accurate Beam- and Null-Forming with an RRA

-In order to demonstrate the efficiency and the physical consistency of the model proposed in~\fref{sec:modeling}, we now provide a case study that focuses on a reconfigurable reflectarray (RRA) as depicted in~\fref{fig:case_study_RRA}.\footnote{An Ansys HFSS project file containing the modeled RRA can be downloaded from \url{https://github.com/IIP-Group/RRA-case-study}.} This RRA is a hybrid analog-digital beamforming system, and we analyze its behavior when it acts as a transmitter.
-The goal of the RRA is to steer its transmit beams towards~$U\leq N$ \emph{primary users} (e.g., communication partners) while minimizing the power directed towards~$I\in\mathbb{Z}_{\geq 0}$ \emph{secondary users} (e.g., other receiving devices that are not part of the communication system).
-This RRA uses the basic structure illustrated in~\fref{fig:basic_structure_RRA}, with~$N=2$ actively fed patch antennas and a large number ($R=100$) of passive and configurable reflective elements arranged as a~$10\times10$ rectangular array.
+To demonstrate the efficiency of our REMS modeling method in the context of beamforming design, we now present a case study focusing on the RRA depicted in~\fref{fig:case_study_RRA}.\footnote{An Ansys HFSS project file containing the modeled RRA can be downloaded from \url{https://github.com/IIP-Group/RRA-case-study}.}$^{,}$\footnote{Our RRA is a basic example of a typical RRA system.
+More advanced designs for the overall structure and the patch antennas exist; see, e.g.,~\cite{yang_fan_chen_a_novel_compact_electromagnetic_bandgap_structure_and_its_applications_for_microwave_circuits}.} This RRA is a hybrid analog-digital beamforming system, and we analyze its behavior when it acts as a transmitter.
+The goal of the RRA is to steer its transmit beams toward~$U\leq N$ \emph{primary users} (e.g., communication partners) while minimizing the power directed toward~$I\in\mathbb{Z}_{\geq 0}$ \emph{secondary users} (e.g., other receiving devices that are not part of the communication system).
+Our RRA's basic structure is illustrated in~\fref{fig:basic_structure_RRA}, with~$N=2$ actively fed patch antennas and a large number~($R=100$) of passive and configurable reflective elements arranged as a~$10\times10$ rectangular array.
 For~$r\in [R]$, the~$r$th passive reflective element features a tunable impedance~$Z_{\up{R},r}$.